TheONLYGod1/FivemServerStatus/README.md

 BUG_LOG_CHANNEL | Channel that will log bug reports | Yes LOG_CHANNEL | Channel that will log status changes | Yes
 ##### Example of the config.json file
+### All variables must be filled for the bot to work properly!
 ```json
 {
     "URL_SERVER": "http://127.0.0.1:30120",